Eastern gray squirrel: Growth and ontogeny

 Newborn gray squirrel developing fur.
 They are born hairless and blind.

 Newborn squirrels are called kits, kittens, or pups.
-They weigh 13–18 grams at birth.
-They are born blind, entirely hairless, and pink with vibrissae present at birth.
+They weigh 13–18 g at birth.
+They are born blind, entirely hairless, and pink with whiskers present at birth.
 7–10 days postpartum, the skin begins to darken, just before the juvenile pelage grows in.
 Lower incisors erupt 19–21 days postpartum, while upper incisors erupt after 4 weeks.
 Cheek teeth erupt during week 6.
 Eyes open after 21–42 days, and ears open 3–4 weeks postpartum.
 Weaning is initiated around 7 weeks postpartum, and is usually finished by week 10, followed by the loss of the juvenile pelage.
 Full adult body mass is achieved by 8–9 months after birth.

 Diseases

 Diseases such as typhus, plague, and tularemia are spread by eastern gray squirrels.
 If not properly treated, these diseases have the potential to kill squirrels.
 When bitten or exposed to bodily fluids, humans can contract these diseases.
 Eastern gray squirrels may also carry parasites such as ringworm, fleas, lice, mites, and ticks which can kill their squirrel host.
 Their skin may become rough, blotchy, and prone to hair loss due to the mite parasite during the chilly winter months.
 The parasites are not transferred to people when these squirrels reside in attics or homes.
 A frequent illness spread by ticks is Lyme disease.
 Ticks can also spread Rocky Mountain spotted fever.
 It can result in damage to internal organs including the heart and kidney if not properly treated.
 An eastern gray squirrel is susceptible to diseases including fibromatosis and squirrelpox.
 A squirrel with fibromatosis, a virus-induced illness, may grow massive skin tumors all over the body.
 Blindness could result from a tumor that is located close to a squirrel's eye.